Flying squirrel: Reproduction

 The mating season for flying squirrels is during February and March.
 When the infants are born, the female squirrels live with them in maternal nest sites.
 The mothers nurture and protect them until they leave the nest.
 The males do not participate in nurturing their offspring.

 At birth, flying squirrels are mostly hairless, apart from their whiskers, and most of their senses are not present.
 Their internal organs are visible through the skin, and their sex can be signified.
 By week five, they are almost fully developed.
 At that point, they can respond to their environment and start to develop a mind of their own.
 Through the upcoming weeks of their lives, they practice leaping and gliding.
-After two and a half months, their gliding skills are perfected, they are ready to leave the nest, and are capable of independent survival.
+After two and a half months, their gliding skills are perfected, they are ready to leave the nest, and they are capable of independent survival.

 Diet

 Flying squirrels can easily forage for food in the night, given their highly developed sense of smell.
 They harvest fruits, nuts, fungi, and birds' eggs.
 Many gliders have specialized diets and there is evidence to believe that gliders may be able to take advantage of scattered protein deficient food.
-Additionally, gliding is a fast form of locomotion and by reducing travel time between patches, they can increase the amount of foraging time.
+Additionally, gliding is a quick form of locomotion and by reducing travel time between patches, they can increase the amount of foraging time.

+Cranial morphology in flying squirrels is strongly influenced by diet, a relationship driven by the structural requirements of the masticatory apparatus needed to process different food types.
+Species that consume abrasive and low-nutrient diets, such as folivores and generalists, typically exhibit large, wide, and robust crania, characterized by wide zygomatic arches, wide zygomatic fossae, and prominent masseter tubercles to accommodate large and powerful chewing muscles.
+Conversely, frugivorous species generally tend toward smaller and narrower crania, while nucivorous species display a wide variability in cranial size and shape.